JepMik/GCL-Build-Analyse-Tool/README.md

     Sign Analysis ->
     Variables:  i <=> + | j <=> - | n <=> + | t <=> 0 | x <=> + |
     Arrays:  A <=> +  |

+## **How to Interpret Security Analysis**
+**Security Analysis:**
+Security Analysis is a form of verification of a program's information flows.
+Based on a security lattice and a classification of variables, selected by the user, the tool can compute if any violations of information flows are present in the program or if the program is secure in that aspect.
+This analyzing tool can only be applied on deterministic program graphs.

+The security lattice can be defined by specifying information flows from one security level to another `public -> private, trusted -> dubious`, delimited by commas `,` .
+The security lattice is considered valid, if it is a partially ordered set and can be illustrated in a Hasse diagram.

+If no security lattice is provided, the user can choose from 4 predefined security lattices in the respective menu:
+1. Confidentiality: public ⊑ private
+2. Integrity: trusted ⊑ dubious
+3. Classical: low ⊑ high
+4. Isolation: clean ⊑ Facebook, clean ⊑ Google, clean ⊑ Microsoft

+The security classification can be defined by providing a security level for each variable appearing in the program `x = public, y = private`, delimited by commas `,` .
+Any missing variable classifications will be assigned automatically.

+The user has to provide all the information either from the console or from a specified file.

+**The Outcome:**

+The output of the analyzing tool is redirected to the file `SecurityAnalysis.txt`.
+In the first rows, the security lattice and security classification chosen are presented for context:

+    Security lattice configuration:
+    classified ⊑ top_secret; private ⊑ classified; public ⊑ private;

+    Security classification memory:
+    A ∈ classified; i ∈ public; j ∈ private; n ∈ top_secret; t ∈ classified;

+Following, the user will be able to analyze the set of flows actually happening in the program and the set of flows allowed to happen in the program according to the lattice rules:

+    Set of actual information flows in the program:
+        A->A; A->j; A->t; i->A; i->i; i->j; i->t; j->A; j->j; j->t;  n->A; n->i; n->j; n->t; t->A;

+    Set of allowed information flows in the program:
+        A->A; A->t; i->i; i->j; j->A; j->j; j->t; t->A;

+Finally, based on the above sets, the tools finds all the violations of information flow in the program and outputs them.
+If the set of violations is empty, the program is considered `SECURE` and `INSECURE`, otherwise:

+    Program is not secure!
+    Violations of information flow: A->j; i->A; i->t; n->A; n->i; n->j; n->t;

 *Project completed within DTU course 02141 - Computer Science Modelling*